m4ttsch/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

 int pthread_create(pthread_t *thread, const pthread_attr_t *attr, void * (*start_routine)(void *), void *arg);
 ```

-This function takes as arguments a pointer to a `pthread_t`, a well as a start routine and an argument to pass to that start routine.
+This function takes as arguments a pointer to a `pthread_t`, as well as a start routine and an argument to pass to that start routine.

 It also takes an argument which is of the type `pthread_attr_t` which is a data structure that can be used to set various options on the thread during creation.